-Most parents with children under the age of five are in their late 20s or early 30s-making the issue of affordable and quality child care a core concern for young families.
+Most parents with children under the age of five are in their late twenties or early thirties-making the issue of affordable and quality child care a core concern for young families.
 When most couples today decide to start a family, they are accustomed to having two full-time incomes to help pay the bills.
 After a child is born, however, they will have to deal with a reduction in income as one parent cuts back on work to stay with the child for at least the first three months.

-Besides struggling with slow or stagnant income growth in their 20s, parents today have to contend with new costs associated with raising a family, such as child care and unpaid leave.
+Besides struggling with foregone income, parents today have to contend with the high cost of raising children.
 Married couples with children, heavily burdened with increasing costs, are twice as likely as childless couples to file for bankruptcy.
 These couples are also more likely to be late paying bills and to lose their homes to foreclosure.

-- " In 1970, 19 percent of first births were to women aged 25 and older; by 2000 this percentage had increased to over 50 percent.
-Today, the average age at which a woman has her first child is 25, up from 21 in 1970.46 - " According to the USDA, having a child under age two today costs a middle-income couple about \$800 a month, about 18 percent of their pretax income.
-A family with two children under age five will have to deal with costs of nearly twice that amount. - " For middle-income families, the cost of raising a child born in 1960 to age 18 was \$155,141 (in 2003 dollars).
+- In 1970, 19 percent of first births were to women aged 25 and older; by 2000 this percentage had increased to over 50 percent.
+Today, the average age at which a woman has her first child is 25, up from 21 in 1970. - According to the USDA, having a child under age two today costs a middle-income couple about \$800 a month, about 18 percent of their pretax income.
+A family with two children under age five will have to deal with costs of nearly twice that amount. - For middle-income families, the cost of raising a child born in 1960 to age 18 was \$155,141 (in 2003 dollars).
 In 2003, the cost rose to \$178,590, a 15 percent increase caused mainly by health care and child care expenses.
 Today, the average two-parent family with two children under age five spends 11 percent of their budget on child care, up from only 1 percent in 1960.
-Paying for a child's medical care now requires 7 percent of the monthly budget, up from 4 percent in 1960. - " About 60 percent of working families nationwide with children under age five pay for child-care, at a cost of \$325 per month on average. - " Federal, state and local governments pay 39 percent, and businesses and foundations cover only 1 percent, of child-care costs.
-A federal tax credit allows families to claim as a deduction up to 35 percent of their child-care costs.
+Paying for a child's medical care now requires 7 percent of the monthly budget, up from 4 percent in 1960. - About 60 percent of working families nationwide with children under age five pay for child-care, at a cost of \$325 per month on average. - Federal, state and local governments pay 39 percent, and businesses and foundations cover only 1 percent, of child-care costs.
+A federal tax credit allows families to claim as a deduction up to 35 percent of their childcare costs.
 The maximum credit for families with two or more children is \$2,100.
-However, most families get a credit of less than \$1,000. - " The biggest source of investment in child care is the federally funded Child Care and Development Fund (CCDF), whose sole purpose is to subsidize the cost of child care for low-income parents.
-Even though the federal government allocated \$10 billion to the CCDF in 2003, the sum was only enough to cover one out of seven children in families eligible for the child-care subsidy. - " According to several studies, most child-care in this country is of poor to mediocre quality.
-The average wage for child care providers is only \$7.86 per hour, which results in high turnover and a dearth of well-qualified providers. - " In 1993, Congress passed the Family and Medical Leave Act (FMLA), which requires employers with 50 or more employees to provide up to twelve weeks of unpaid leave to care for a newborn or adopted child, or to care for a seriously ill family member.
+However, most families get a credit of less than $$1,000.^7$

+- The biggest source of investment in child care is the federally funded Child Care and Development Fund (CCDF), whose sole purpose is to subsidize the cost of child care for low-income parents.
+Even though the federal government allocated \$10 billion to the CCDF in 2003, the sum was only enough to cover one out of seven children in families eligible for the child-care subsidy. - According to several studies, most child-care in this country is of poor to mediocre quality.
+The average wage for child care providers is only \$7.86 per hour, which results in high turnover and a dearth of well-qualified providers. - In 1993, Congress passed the Family and Medical Leave Act (FMLA), which requires employers with 50 or more employees to provide up to twelve weeks of unpaid leave to care for a newborn or adopted child, or to care for a seriously ill family member.
 However, 45 percent of U.S. workers do not qualify for the Family and Medical Leave Act because they work for small businesses with less than 50 employees.